2023 Disneyland Trip Planning Guide

 Disneyland is going to have tens of thousands of people visiting during any given day so the park will never truly have a “slow” day.
 Remember that Disneyland is the second most visited theme park in the U.S. and one of the most popular tourist destinations in the world.
 There are a few times out of the year where crowds are smaller than they usual, but this luxury may come at the cost of multiple attraction closures due to refurbishments.

-Glancing at our Disneyland Crowd Calendar (and based on crowds we’ve seen in previous years) early June, late August, early September, and early November stand out as great times to visit if you want to avoid the high crowds found during other times of year.
+Glancing at our Disneyland Crowd Calendar (and based on crowds we’ve seen in previous years) late January, early May, late August, early September, and early November stand out as great times to visit if you want to avoid the high crowds found during other times of year.
 As we mentioned before, Disneyland will close rides for refurbishments during the times of year where it is less busy.
 For example, Grizzly River Run is usually down for a few weeks in February.
 Haunted Mansion is closed for part of August and January for installation and removal of its holiday overlay.
 Unfortunately, it’s hard to plan around ride closures as Disneyland usually doesn’t announce refurbishment dates more than a month or two in advance.

 It’s important to adjust your expectations for wait times no matter when you visit DLR.
 Even if the crowds are “low” you’re still going to be waiting over a half hour for marquee attractions like Millennium Falcon: Smugglers Run or Indiana Jones Adventure.
 But that’s a lot better than waiting 75 minutes on a busy day.
 The days you should absolutely avoid Disneyland Resort are during holidays in the U.S. The week between Christmas and New Year’s Day is miserable, as is most of March which is during the Spring Break season.